StratusLab/documentation/source/admin-tutorial/04-config-params.rst

             initiator_group =
     '

-If you've used another name for the LVM volume group, then change the above command.
+**If your LVM volume group name is not "vg.02", then change the values in the above commands.**

 Network configuration
 ---------------------